Referential Integrity and Julie's Scenario

 Julie's Scenario also occurs when the child table is an MDC (multidimensional clustering) table and the foreign key is not a superset of the MDC (dimension) key.

 We are scanning the child table under RR in such a scenario to prevent another application from moving a child row (by updating the MDC key of the child table) while performing the referential integrity scan of the child table.
-The scan may miss the child row that has moved if it moves behind our current position in the index scan.
+The scan might miss the child row that has moved if it moves behind our current position in the index scan.
 This might lead to a referential integrity violation.

 For example, we might have a parent MDC table named MESSAGE which is organized on column GENID_MESSAGE and has a primary key defined on column MSG_SA.
 The child table, OUTGOING_MESSAGE, is organized on column GENID_OUTGOING_MESSAGE and has a foreign key defined on column MSG_ID that references MESSAGE (MSG_SA) with delete rules.